MahipJangra/tcongs/README.md

 npm run preview    # preview the production build
 ```

-## Deploying to Vercel
+## Deploying to Render

 1. Push this folder to a GitHub repo.
-2. Import the repo in Vercel.
+2. Import the repo in Render.
 3. Framework preset: **Vite**.
 Build command: `npm run build`.
 Output directory: `dist`.
 4. Deploy.